awsdocs/aws-cloudformation-user-guide/doc_source/cfn-lambda-function-code-cfnresponsemodule.md

 The `Data` field of a custom resource [response object](crpg-ref-responses.md)\.
 The data is a list of name\-value pairs\.

 `physicalResourceId`
 Optional\.
 The unique identifier of the custom resource that invoked the function\.
 By default, the module uses the name of the Amazon CloudWatch Logs log stream that's associated with the Lambda function\.
+The value returned for a `PhysicalResourceId` can change custom resource update operations\.
+If the value returned is the same, it's considered a normal update\.
+If the value returned is different, AWS CloudFormation recognizes the update as a replacement and sends a delete request to the old resource\.
+For more information, see [AWS::CloudFormation::CustomResource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html)\.

 `noEcho`
 Optional\.
 Indicates whether to mask the output of the custom resource when it's retrieved by using the `Fn::GetAtt` function\.
 If set to `true`, all returned values are masked with asterisks \(\*\*\*\*\*\), except for information stored in the locations specified below\.
 By default, this value is `false`\.